mtayler/solarized-osx-terminal-colors/README.md

 The correct colors for Terminal.app to run Solarized (fixes editor colorscheme)

-I've only tested this on Mountain Lion, but the configuration works now.
+I've only tested this on Mountain Lion and Mavericks, and cannot guarantee success using any other version.

 Installation:
 -------------